jcmunav63/my-ror-blog/README.md

 ## 📖 About project - My Ruby on Rails Blog App <a name="about-project"></a>

-The My Ruby on Rails Blog App is a complete Ruby on Rails Blog project including a PostgreSQL database connection, user authentication, CRUD operations, validation and testing.
-First part: Data Model definition.
+The My Ruby on Rails (RoR) Blog App is a complete Blog project including a PostgreSQL database connection, user authentication, CRUD operations, validation, testing and API usage.
+Second part: Processing Data using Models.

 ## 🛠 Built With <a name="built-with"></a>